-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

 We are a Step 7 PRISM State.
 As such, section will not be completed.

 During FY2021 we will bid for a maintenance contract for our Virtual Smart Roadside Inspection System located at the I-64 Eastbound Weigh Station at mile marker 39 in Putnam County.